Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Energetic, temperamental, friendly

-The Chipoo is a mixture of a Chihuahua and Poodle, and is typically a toy-sized breed.
-These small dogs have big personalities and can be a little on the temperamental side, thanks to their Chihuahua parent.
-Many people report finding these dogs to be good with children, but it’s a good idea to avoid combining a Chipoo with young children due to the small size and sometimes unpredictable temperament of the dog.
-They tend to be loving dogs, though, and are often loyal to their owners.
-The Chipoo may not have high grooming needs, especially if the Chihuahua parent is a short-haired Chi.
+The Chipoo is a mixture of a Chihuahua and a Poodle and is typically a toy-sized breed.
+These small dogs have prominent personalities and can be a little temperamental, thanks to their Chihuahua parent.
+Many people report finding these dogs to be good with children, but it’s a good idea to avoid combining a Chipoo with young children due to the dog’s small size and sometimes unpredictable temperament.

 21. Westiepoo (West Highland White Terrier x Poodle)